-When EDGE or CENTRE DDR is selected then the RXPLL is sourced from the Receive/Capture CLK:
+When EDGE or CENTRE DDR is selected then the RXPLL is sourced from the RX Strobe/Clock :

 More information can be found in XAPP1208:

-Similarly, when ASYNC is selected, the same clock is used for the RX PLL and Receive/Capture CLK (though connected differently) and the RX PLL cannot be stopped.
+Similarly, when ASYNC is selected, the same clock is used for the RX PLL and RX Strobe/Clock (though connected differently) and the RX PLL cannot be stopped.

 Therefore the user will need to Bitslip and Channel Align the interface.

-When EDGE or CENTRE Strobe / Clock is selected, the RX PLL is sourced from a separate Receive/Capture clock on the RX side:
+When EDGE or CENTRE Strobe / Clock is selected, the RX PLL is sourced from a different clock than the Receive Strobe/Clock (highlighted in Red in the diagram below) on the RX side:

 Note: If you are using VARIABLE or VAR_LOAD mode, the RX_CLK port on the High Speed SelectIO Wizard is only used for updating the RX delay line, it is not the Receive/Capture CLK.